SayVarady/KazperCoder/README.md

 **`Digital Journaling (Developer / Calisthenics)`**

 I am Varady aka KazperCoder.
 I have been working as a web developer since the mid 2023 and still counting.
 I always try to learn and keep improving my skill from day to day.
 As I am doing so, I think that it will be a good idea to keep or document my journey so that I can always come back to reflect from the starting point of my journey.
 I find it really interesting to understand how thing works and really appreciate the people who come up with it.
-I do not know everything. but I can always learning anything.
+I do not know everything. but I can always learn anything.

 ### 🧰 Languages and Tools